andrezeitz/z-dentist-milestone-4/README.md

 * I learnd how to make dropdown menus in Models from this page [Stackoverflow](https://stackoverflow.com/questions/31130706/dropdown-in-django-model)
 * I use code from this card widget [Bootdey](https://www.bootdey.com/snippets/view/events-card-widget)
 * I learned how to send emails with django from this website [Blog](https://sandeepsajan0.medium.com/send-email-in-django-app-with-sendgrid-a009bf19a389)
+* I use django docs to understand more about classed based views [Django Docs](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/)
 * I use django docs to understand more about sending emails [Django Docs](https://docs.djangoproject.com/en/3.2/topics/email/)
 * I use django docs to understand more about how pagination works [Django Docs](https://docs.djangoproject.com/en/3.2/topics/pagination/)
+* I use django docs to understand more about how to protect a page to only authentic users [Django Docs](https://docs.djangoproject.com/en/3.2/topics/auth/default/)